On the Learnability of Watermarks for Language Models: Background and notation: watermarking

-At detection time, the basic test statistic is $\phi(x, \xi) = \sum_{t=1}^{\len(x)} -\log(1 - \xi^{(t)}_{x_t})$.
-However, to be robust to edits, the detection statistic computes a minimum Levenshtein distance using the basic test statistic as a cost (see Definition 5 in \citet{kuditipudi2023robust}) and compares it to the expected distribution under the null (see Algorithms 5 and 6 in \citet{kuditipudi2023robust}).\footnote{This expected reference distribution has finite number of samples $T$, and the p-values obtained by comparing to this distribution are lower bounded by $\frac{1}{T+1}$.}
+At detection time, to be robust to text edits and shifts, the test statistic quantifies how well a text $x$ can be aligned with the key sequence $\xi$.
+More specifically, the test statistic computes a minimum Levenshtein distance using the alignment cost $d(x, \xi) = \sum_{t=1}^{\len(x)} \log(1 - \xi^{(t)}_{x_t})$.
+A lower (more negative) test statistic indicates stronger watermark signal.
+To compute p-values, the observed test statistic is compared to a reference distribution of test statistics of non-watermarked texts.
+Letting $T$ be the number of samples in the reference distribution, the p-values computing using this method are lower bounded by $\frac{1}{T+1}$.